-KC 17.6: An FMI should have a business continuity plan that addresses events posing a significant risk of disrupting operations, including events that could cause a wide-scale or major disruption.
+KC 17.6: An FMI should have a business continuity plan that addresses events posing a significant risk of disrupting operations, including events that could cause a widescale or major disruption.
 The plan should incorporate the use of a secondary site and should be designed to ensure that critical information technology (IT) systems can resume operations within two hours following disruptive events.
 The plan should be designed to enable the FMI to complete settlement by the end of the day of the disruption, even in case of extreme circumstances.
 The FMI should regularly test these arrangements.

 NSDL has a BCM policy to facilitate uninterrupted business operations.
 Business continuity procedures and the restart capabilities are regularly tested to ensure smooth operations in case of a disruption.
-NSDL has a disaster recovery site designed to ensure resumption of critical IT systems in less than two hours.
+NSDL has a disaster recovery site designed to ensure resumption of critical IT systems in less than 1 hours 15 mins (30 mins + 45 mins).
 The switchover from the normal system to DRS is tested periodically.